Fixtures Guide

 How to define, load, and use test data fixtures in poly-bench

 Fixtures define shared test data that is passed to every language implementation in a benchmark.
-They guarantee that Go, TypeScript, and Rust all operate on identical bytes — a prerequisite for fair cross-language comparisons.
+They guarantee that all languages operate on identical bytes — a prerequisite for fair cross-language comparisons.

 When poly-bench generates benchmark code, each fixture is decoded once and injected as a native byte array into the generated code for each language: